ajpieroni/ajpieroni/README.md

 # Welcome: this is just the beginning.

-- 👀 I’m a Duke University student pursuing the CS + Linguistics and Classical Languages major programs along with a minor in archaeology.
+- 👀 I’m a Duke University student pursuing the CS + Linguistics and Classical Languages major programs along with a minor in Classical Archaeology.
 - 🌱 I’m currently learning Python, HTML, CSS.
 - 📫 How to reach me: alexander.pieroni@duke.edu
 - 💬 I hope to pursue NLP and UI/UX in the future.